When you buy through links on this site, we may earn a commission. Learn more

 An Outdoor Enthusiast’s Guide to Bikepacking

 Bikepacking is a rapidly growing outdoor adventure activity for many reasons.
-One part backpacking and another part bike-touring, bikepacking provides an alternative form of adventure for those who like cycling, camping, and a myriad of outdoor activities.
+One part backpacking and another part bike-touring, bike-packing provides an alternative form of adventure for those who like cycling, camping, and a myriad of outdoor activities.

 Not only does bike-packing allow you to cover more distance compared to hiking, but with the right bike, you can enjoy trails and dirt roads that are often inaccessible to vehicles.
 Bikepacking trips can range from simple overnighters to cross-country expeditions that take weeks to complete.